Acrexia07/game-leaderboard-api/docs/development-log.md

 ---

-## Day 7: Continuation of TDD development with other Service layer functions
+## Day 7: Continuation of TDD development with other Service layer functions and some custom exception handling
-**📅 Date:** August 3, 2025
+**📅 Date:** August 4, 2025

 **🎯 Objectives:**